stefanoborini/stefanoborini.github.io/_posts/2019-08-11-building-my-own-keyboard.md

 # Layout

-Basically, this is the layout I want
+Basically, this is the layout I am aiming for

 ![keyboard]({{ site.url }}/assets/images/2019/08/11/keyboard.png)